For the first time, Israel will have an openly gay speaker of parliament

 Thus, Maoz, who will head a site on Jewish national identity that will control the content taught in schools, has criticized those who “deliberately try to present it maliciously as someone who fights (…) against these or these people,” in A reference to members of the LGBTQ community and leftists.
 In the past, the leader of Noam has described himself as a “proud homophobe” and described liberal attitudes within Judaism as “dark”.

-For his part, religious Zionist leader Bezalel Smotrich described Ohana as “A precious man now takes on an important and difficult position.”According to i24 TV channel.
-Smotrich has expressed his views against the LGBTQ community in the past, so his words represent a distance from those positions.
+For his part, religious Zionist leader Bezalel Smotrich described Ohana as “A precious man now takes on an important and difficult position.”According to the i24 TV network.
+Smotrich has expressed his opinions against the LGBTQ community in the past, so his words represent a distance from those positions.

 Israeli President Isaac Herzog recently expressed this interest Through several statements by politicians who will form the next government coalition, which prompted Netanyahu to clarify this The law will not approve discrimination on the basis of religion.